DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/argumentAxis/aggregationInterval/aggregationInterval.md

 On a [logarithmic axis](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/argumentAxis/type.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/#type'), intervals are calculated based on powers.
 For example, if the [logarithmBase](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/argumentAxis/logarithmBase.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/#logarithmBase') is 10 and the **aggregationInterval** is 1, the following intervals are produced: 10<sup>0</sup> to 10<sup>1</sup>, 10<sup>1</sup> to 10<sup>2</sup>, 10<sup>2</sup> to 10<sup>3</sup>, etc. If the **aggregationInterval** becomes 2, intervals become longer: 10<sup>0</sup> to 10<sup>2</sup>, 10<sup>2</sup> to 10<sup>4</sup>, 10<sup>4</sup> to 10<sup>6</sup>, etc.

-When using the UI component as an <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Control</a> or a <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Control</a>, you can specify this property using the `VizTimeInterval` enum.
-This enum accepts the same values, but they start with an upper-case letter, for example, *"day"* becomes `Day`.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/PointsAggregation/"
 }